-There are many myths, misconceptions, and legends about various guns and ammunition, and it seems like everyone who knows anything about firearms considers themselves an expert.
+There are many myths, misconceptions, and legends about various guns and ammunition, including the differences between gun calibers and bullet calibers, and it seems like everyone who knows anything about firearms considers themselves an expert.
 The language of firearms has evolved with few rules, and as a result there is a lot of confusion.
 This won’t solve everything, but here are some things I’ve learned, when I was looking up other things.

 Tip 1: Caliber vs. Gauge.